KDE/ghostwriter/README.md

 ## Roadmap

 - Add session goals.
+- Add bookmarks tab to sidebar for favorite files.
 - Implement synchronized scrolling.
 - Add quick preview popup of equations and images.
 - Go to corresponding line in editor on `Ctrl+left click` over text in live preview.
 - Provide a fully-tested MacOS port with installer. **Help wanted!**
 - Translate *ghostwriter* into other languages via *Qt Linguist*.  **Help wanted!**
-- Use Travis-CI to produce automated Windows build. **Help wanted!**
+- Use GitHub Actions or Travis-CI to produce automated Windows build. **Help wanted!**
 - Port from qmake to cmake in preparation for Qt 6.

 ## Licensing